r-wambui/read-the-docs/README.md

 ```
 python manage.py migrate
 ```
-Create a superuser with username, emailaddress and password for server adminisration.
+Create a superuser with username, email address and password for server adminisration.
 ```
 python manage.py createsuperuser
 ```